FatalTempo/AP-CS-A-Period-3-2025-2026-Ms.-Kim-BGHS/README.md

 For the writing assignments where you type and answer and not code, I just spammed gibberish and skipped it.
 Ms. Kim said that she will not be checking those.

+Investigate.txt is not checked by CodeHS
+(only exception is
+1.1.10 Debugging: Quotes
+1.8.2 Exploration: Effective Comments
+)
-Investigate.txt is not checked (only exception is 1.1.10 Debugging: Quotes) so it is not present in these folders.
+so it is usually not present in these folders.

 Ms. Kim checks for completion so copy and pasting should be safe.

+TODO: finish and add 3.4 and up